amiltner/LensSynth/papers/SymmetricLenses/response_popl19.md

 2. We ran a set of tests to validate the more complex lenses.
 These tests confirmed the output of creates and puts were as we expected them to be.

+BCP: Were these unit tests?

 After manually validating that SS found the desired lenses, we validated the lenses synthesized in other modes by comparing those lenses to the ground truth of SS.

                                 -------------